 If this is a consideration, read this special report before you make that decision.

 - If you have a claim and would like our assistance, we will be happy to speak with you.
-In most cases, you will need to speak directly with the Insurance Carrier to report the details but we can help to make sure that your claim is processed correctly.
+Because of Privacy Laws, most insurance carriers will not discuss specifics of a claim with any agent without prior written or verbal notification from the insured.
+In most cases, you will need to speak directly with the Insurance Carrier to report the details, but we can help to make sure that your claim is processed correctly, review your E.O.B.
+(Explanation of Benefits) and help you to understand how the claim was paid.
 Simply contact our office for assistance.